Elhambasir/bookstore-add-reducers-and-actions/README.md

 # 📖 [BookStore-App] <a name="about-project"></a>

-**[BookStore-App]** In this project user can add and delete Books and Books are stored in the browser.
+**[BookStore-App]** In this project user can add and delete Books and Books are stored in the external API.

 ## 🛠 Built With <a name="HTML, CSS, Javascript and React & Redux"></a>